RivaD2/reading-notes/301/class-09.md

 # Functional Programming | Refactoring Code
 ![programmer](https://media.giphy.com/media/349qKnoIBHK1i/giphy.gif)

-**Ah yes, functional programming, we all know it to be another programming paragigm.
+**Ah yes, functional programming, we all know it to be another programming paradigm.
 Let's talk more about this hot topic and some of core concepts.**

 ## What is functional programming?
 * Functional programming or FP, is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.